cryptpad/documentation/www/de/_sources/user_guide/user_account.rst.txt

 ~~~~~~~~~~~~~~

 Logged in user are identified by an avatar (at the top right), either
-their profile picture if they have set one or the first letter of their
+their profile picture if they have set one or the first 2 letters of their
 display name.

 Registering an account does not require any personal information, only a